nixphp/framework/docs/pages/controllers.md

-In PHPico, a **controller** is anything that handles an incoming HTTP request.
+In NixPHP, a **controller** is anything that handles an incoming HTTP request.
 This can be either:

 - a **controller class** method, or